 This piece highlights the different ways medicinal weed continues to impact lives and the significant milestones achieved by scientists in medicinal cannabis.

-Here are five evident research that has placed medical marijuana on a higher pedestal when it comes to healthcare:
+Here are 5 Medical marijuana research points that have placed it on a higher pedestal when it comes to healthcare:

 1. The Use of Cannabis to Treat Tourette Syndrome and Controlling Tics

 Also referred to as TS, the complex neuropsychiatric disorder’s etiology is unknown, making it one mysterious illness.
 The syndrome presents itself in stereotyped, involuntary movements accompanied by vocalizations commonly referred to as tics.
 The severity at which the ailment affects patients varies widely.

 Tourette syndrome has no cure, but you continue to improve as you age.

 Recent statistics indicate that about 3.0 percent (one in every 360) of kids between the ages of 6 and 17 in the United States have been diagnosed with TS.
 This represents a total of approximately 138,000 children.

 Symptoms of Tourette Syndrome